Order a Birth Certificate

 Step 2: Choose How to Submit Your Order

 The online certificate ordering process is designed to be straightforward and user-friendly and is loaded with built-in help content to guide you through the ordering process.
-You can also contact the Vital Statistics Customer Support Team by email or toll free line during normal business hours and they will be able to answer your questions and guide you through the online ordering process.
+You can also contact the Health Registries Customer Support Team by email or toll free line during normal business hours and they will be able to answer your questions and guide you through the online ordering process.

 It is important to note that all online orders are subject to a screening review.